Dear reader of ADxS.org, please excuse the disruption.

 *In 62 children with ADHD, venipuncture only significantly increased the α-amylase levels in the control group, but not the cortisol levels.65 The same pattern was seen with regard to cortisol as a representative of the HPA axis.

-• In the same 62 ADHD-affected children, the ADHD-HI subtype showed a decrease in α-amylase levels 10 minutes after venipuncture, while it increased slightly in the 40 non-affected and more in the ADHD-I-affected.65 The same pattern was seen with regard to cortisol as a representative of the HPA axis.
+• In the same 62 children with ADHD, the ADHD-HI subtype showed a decrease in α-amylase levels 10 minutes after venipuncture, while it increased slightly in the 40 non-affected and more in the ADHD-I affected.65 The same pattern was seen with regard to cortisol as a representative of the HPA axis.

 Alpha-amylase is an enzyme in the intestine that is responsible for breaking down carbohydrates into sugar.
 There could be a link between stress and eating problems or obesity.